Clean Play by Play DataSource:

 = 1 if the home team received the opening kickoff, 0 otherwise.

 Build columns that capture what happens on all plays, including penalties, using string extraction from play description.
 Loosely based on Ben's nflfastR guide (https://www.nflfastr.com/articles/beginners_guide.html) but updated to work with the RS data, which has a different player format in the play description; e.g. 24-M.Lynch instead of M.Lynch.
 The function also standardizes team abbreviations so that, for example, the Chargers are always represented by 'LAC' regardless of which year it was.
+Starting in 2022, play-by-play data was missing gsis player IDs of rookies.
+This functions tries to fix as many as possible.

 For information on parallel processing and progress updates please see nflfastR.